dummifiedme/TheNotebook/NotesVault/PARA System/1 Projects/UPSC/GS2/Preamble.md

 	> 1. Whether Constitution should be interpreted in the light of the Preamble.
 	> 2. Is preamble source of power to any institution where it is not given explicitly.
 	> 3. Is preamble a source to take the power of any body which is explicitly given.

+1. A. K. Gopalan^[Communist leader, political opposite of Nehru] Case (1950)
+	- The petitioner AK Gopalan, famous communist leader, appealed to examine the validity of the preventive detention law brought by the government of Pandit Nehru, the law to be interpreted in the light of concept of liberty given in the preamble.
+	- Supreme court didn't accept Preamble as a guiding star in the interpretation of the constitution.
+2. Berubari Union Case 1960
+	- Preamble is accepted as a key to open the mind of the constituent assembly or light a light house.
+		- It means it will be used only where there is an ambiguity or when there is a contradiction between two provisions.
+		- eg Appointment of the judges -> consultation or concurrence??
+	- Preamble in itself can neither be a source of power which is not explicitly given or not a basis to take away the power which is explicitly given.
+3. Kesavanand Bharti Case
+	- Supreme court held that the preamble is the integral part, contains the basic structure, contains the noble vision for which the constitution is created and hence the constitution has to be interpreted in the light of preamble.

+### Contents of the Preamble
+1. The nature of Indian State.
+2. The Ideals.
+3. The date of adoption and enactment.